imbhavaniprasad/imbhavaniprasad/README.md

 ## Technologies Used

-- React.js: A JavaScript library for building user interfaces.
+- React.js & Next Js: A JavaScript library for building user interfaces.
-- HTML5 & CSS3: Markup and styling languages for building web pages.
+- HTML5,CSS3 Taiwind CSS: Markup and styling languages for building web pages.
 - JavaScript: A programming language for adding interactivity to web applications.
 - Style-Components: A CSS framework for creating responsive and mobile-first designs.
 - Git: A version control system for tracking changes and collaborating on projects.
+- Node Js : Backend APIs
+- MongoDB : I'm good with NO SQL (Mongo DB) & also use SQL sometimes based on the requirement
 ## License

 This project is licensed under the [MIT License](LICENSE).